February 2012, published in Stories of the Raksura: The Falling World & The Tale of Indigo and Cloud

 Chime stared at her.
 He cleared his throat.
 "Am I hurt?"
 He didn't feel hurt; stunned, maybe, and a little sore in the back.
 Nobody answered, they just looked at each other, like...like he didn't know what.
 Fear made his heart pound.
 "What is it?
 Tell me!"

 They all looked at Jade.
 Jade took a sharp breath, as if about to plunge into something unpleasant.
 "Chime, something happened when you shifted.
 You don't look like yourself.
 I mean, we can still tell it's you, but it's you...if you were a warrior."

 He stared up at her, incredulous.
 "That's not funny," he said weakly, but no one was laughing.
 "That can't...
 What?
 That's not..."
 He pulled his hand from Petal's grasp, stared at it.
 The scales of his shifted form should be gold-brown, a common color for Arbora in his line.
 But the light fell on dark blue scales, catching a gold undersheen.
 The blue was close to Jade's shade.
 There were blue Arbora, but it wasn't as common...
 "Oh, this can't be happening."
 Chime pushed away from them, shoved himself to his feet.
 He staggered; his balance was off, his body oddly light.

-Someone must have carried him out of the central well; they were in one the smaller side rooms, the one with a fountain pool fed by a channel in the wall.
-Chime almost swayed over backwards, stumbling to the pool.
+Someone must have carried him out of the central well; they were in one of the smaller side rooms, the one with a fountain pool fed by a channel in the wall.
+Chime stumbled to the pool and almost swayed over backwards.
 Catching himself on the rim, he stared down at his reflection.